Summary

 Read the full fact sheet- Pill testing helps people make safer choices by showing them what's really in their drugs.
 When they know the risks, they're less likely to take harmful substances.

-- Pill testing starts in Victoria during the summer 2024-25 music festival season.
-The mobile service will attend 10 festivals and events throughout the 18-month trial.
+- Pill testing began in Victoria during the summer 2024-25 music festival season.
+The mobile service will attend 10 festivals and events during an 18-month trial.
 A fixed-site service is due to open in mid-2025.

 On this page